New Mexico State Penitentiary riot: Violence ensues

 As dawn broke, an 'execution squad' finally cut through the grille and entered the rows of cells.
 The security panel controlling the cell doors just inside the grille was burned off, meaning each cell would have to be opened with blowtorches one at a time.
 When opened, victims were pulled from their cells to be tortured, dismembered, hanged, or burned alive.
 By 10:00 am 12 of the 96 prisoners in Cell Block 4 had been identified as “snitches” and brutally murdered.

 During an edition of BBC's Timewatch program, an eyewitness described the carnage in Cell Block 4.
 He saw an inmate held up in front of a window; he was being tortured by using a blowtorch on his face and eyes until his head exploded.
 Another story was about Mario Urioste, who was jailed for shoplifting.
 He was originally placed by officers in a violent unit where he was gang-raped by seven inmates.
 Mario had filed a lawsuit against his rapists, so prison officials had housed him in Cell Block 4 for his own protection.
 Urioste was one of the targets for revenge.
 His body was found hanged, with his throat cut and his dismembered genitals stuffed into his mouth.
 In all, 16 inmates died in Cell Block 4.

-Men were killed with piping, work tools, and crude homemade knives called shanks.
+Men were killed with piping, work tools, and shanks.
 One man was partially decapitated after being thrown over the second-tier balcony with a noose around his neck.
 The corpse was then dragged down and hacked up.
 A fire had been set in the gymnasium to burn a pile of corpses, but it had got out of control and burned through the roof.
 Besides the fire that had been set in the Psychology Wing, a fire was also set in the Protestant Chapel.
 The Protestant Chaplain had been nicknamed "Ax Handle" for his participation in the Night of the Ax Handles four years earlier.
 The Catholic Chapel next door was left untouched.
 Situated across the hall from the main control center, the prison library also was only touched by smoke.
 A third fire had been set in the records office, burning all records that could have been used as evidence related to the prisoners' civil rights claims in the Duran Consent Decree.